Classical guitar: Renaissance guitar

 Alonso de Mudarra's book Tres Libros de Música, published in Spain in 1546, contains the earliest known written pieces for a four-course guitarra.
 This four-course "guitar" was popular in France, Spain, and Italy.
 In France this instrument gained popularity among aristocrats.
 A considerable volume of music was published in Paris from the 1550s to the 1570s: Simon Gorlier's Le Troysième Livre... mis en tablature de Guiterne was published in 1551.
 In 1551 Adrian Le Roy also published his Premier Livre de Tablature de Guiterne, and in the same year he also published Briefve et facile instruction pour apprendre la tablature a bien accorder, conduire, et disposer la main sur la Guiterne.
 Robert Ballard, Grégoire Brayssing from Augsburg, and Guillaume Morlaye (c.
 1510 – c.
 1558) significantly contributed to its repertoire.
 Morlaye's Le Premier Livre de Chansons, Gaillardes, Pavannes, Bransles, Almandes, Fantasies – which has a four-course instrument illustrated on its title page – was published in partnership with Michel Fedenzat, and among other music, they published six books of tablature by lutenist Albert de Rippe (who was very likely Guillaume's teacher).

 Vihuela

 The written history of the classical guitar can be traced back to the early 16th century with the development of the vihuela in Spain.
 While the lute was then becoming popular in other parts of Europe, the Spaniards did not take to it well because of its association with the Moors.
 Instead, the lute-like vihuela appeared with two more strings that gave it more range and complexity.
-In its most developed form, the vihuela was a guitar-like instrument with six double strings made of gut, tuned like a modern classical guitar with the exception of the third string, which was tuned half a step lower.
+In its most developed form, the vihuela was a guitar-like instrument with six double strings made of gut, tuned like a modern classical guitar with the exception of the third string, which was tuned half a step lower (a tuning still surviving in some Renaissance and Baroque arrangements).
 It has a high sound and is rather large to hold.
 Few have survived and most of what is known today come from diagrams and paintings.